DanFNKD/playfootball/README.md

 The Play Football webste is a three-age website consisting of the following sections:

-- Header (Logo & Navigation Bar)
+- Header Section (Logo & Navigation Bar)
-- Home Page Hero
+- Home Page Image
-- Home Information
+- Home Page Section
-- Footer
+- Benefits Page Image
-- Where to Play Section
+- Benefits Page Section
-- Benefits
+- Signup Page Image
-- Youtube video
-- Signup Information
+- Signup Page Section
-- Form
+- Footer Section

 ### Existing Features

-#### Header (Logo & Navigation Bar)
+#### Header Section (Logo & Navigation Bar)

 - The Header consists of of the text "Play Football" aligned to the left and a Navigation Bar which is aligned to the right.
 - Featured on all three pages, the Navigation Bar includes links to the Home Page, Benefits Page and Signup Page.